 Blog

-Boost in LTL Industry: growth through acquisitions, changing rates, and increased tech adoption set for 2024
+Boost in LTL Industry: growth through acquisitions and technology

 As we transition from the first quarter of the year, many of us wonder what the current state of the LTL trucking industry is and what we can expect in the months to come.
 Understanding the emerging trends, competitor performance, and general industry dynamics is essential to adjust our operational strategies in this sector.
 This blog provides a brief overview of the market, the main players' financial performance, and everything you need to know about the industry in 2024.